 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The School District has two items that qualify for reporting in this category.
 They are the pension and other postemployment benefits related items reporting in the district-wide statement of net position.
-Deferred outflows are recognized for pension and other postemployment benefit related items.
 These amounts are expensed in the plan year in which they apply.